 Padparadscha sapphires stray further from the pure hues, so respondents were more creative in their comments.
 In addition to traditional “lotus” and “sunset” descriptions, “peach,” “melon,” “apricot,” and “salmon” were used to describe the color.

 Some noted that a padparadscha should have “deep flashes” of pink within an orange body or opined that it should show multiple colors.
-However, gem laboratories that assign the padparadscha descriptor won’t certify a sapphire as padparadscha if it shows significant color zoning.
+However, gem laboratories that assign the padparadscha descriptor won’t designate a sapphire as padparadscha if it shows significant color zoning.

 Indeed, padparadscha is one of the most debated gem varieties.
 Its description is often subjective, and some commenters noted how it’s difficult to define until you actually see the gem.